amirbavand/amirbavand.com/_pages/about.md

 profile:
   align: right
   image: prof_pic.jpg
-  image_cicular: false # crops the image to make it circular
+  image_cicular: false # crops the image to make it circular some changes
   address: >

 news: false # includes a list of news items